psychobolt/react-pie-menu/DEVELOPMENT.md

 yarn test # runs functional/unit tests for all packages
 ```

-> Configurable with .project file, supports the [PACKAGES](#packages) variable.
+> Configurable with `.projectlist` file, supports the [PACKAGES](#packages) variable.
 You can also inspect all tests in debug mode within Visual Studio Code.

 ## Coverage